Parth-RK/Portals2D/docs/architecture.md

 - **Performance:** Optimized for low-spec hardware with efficient rendering and physics updates.
 - **Modularity:** Clear separation of concerns to facilitate maintenance and future enhancements.
-- **Scalability:** Designed to handle increasing complexity, such as additional object types or advanced physics features.
+- **Scalability:** Designed to handle increasing complexity, such as additional object types, advanced physics features, and multiple portal pairs.